sebastian-mora/aws_org_explorer/README.md

 ## How to Use

-1. Install the Python3 requirements with `pip3 install -r requirementx.txt`
+1. Install the Python3 requirements with `pip3 install -r requirements.txt`

 2. Install Neo4j and add the connection details to `config.py`.